ava-labs/avalanchego/snow/engine/snowman/block/README.md

 If both conditions above apply, Avalanche engine initiates state sync for the target VM; otherwise it falls back to bootstrapping the VM.

-At a high level, Avalanche engine takes care of the following three state syncing phases:
+At a high level, Avalanche engine takes care of the following two state syncing phases:

 - Frontier retrieval: Avalanche engine retrieves from the network the most recent state summaries from a random subset of network validators.
 - Frontier validation: Avalanche engine validates these summaries by requesting all connected validators whether they support these state summaries.
-- State sync completion: Following state sync completion on VM side, Avalanche engine downloads data to ensure normal operations can be smoothly resumed.

 These phases are devised to stop a malicious actor from poisoning a VM with a crafted state summary or DoSing it with an unavailable one.
 Similar to Avalanche's bootstrapping process, security is achieved by feeding state summaries to the VM only if a sufficiently high fraction of network stake has validated them.